mohatt/gatsby-plugin-advanced-pages/README.md

 ### Plugin options

 #### Defaults
-Here is a full list of options with their default values that you can use to configure the plugin behaviour.
+Here is the full list of options with their default values.

 ```javascript
 // gatsby-config.js